 Otherwise, the DMG Preferred Responder List subfield within the DMG SBP Parameters of an MLME-DMG-SBP.response primitive shall be set to 0.

 If the DMG Preferred Responder List subfield within the DMG SBP Parameters of the MLME-DMG-SBP.response primitive is set to 0, neither the DMG Sensing Responder Addresses nor the DMG Sensing Responder IDs parameters shall be included in the primitive.
 If the DMG Preferred Responder List subfield within the DMG SBP Parameters of the MLME-DMG-SBP.response primitive is set to 1, both DMG Sensing Responder Addresses and DMG Sensing Responder IDs shall be included in the primitive.
-In this case, the DMG Number of Preferred Responders subfield shall be equal to the number of MAC addresses within the DMG Sensing Responder Addresses field and the number of AID/UIDs within the DMG Sensing Responder IDs field.
+In this case, the DMG Number of Preferred Responders subfield shall be equal to the number of MAC addresses within the DMG Sensing Responder Addresses field and the number of AID/USIDs within the DMG Sensing Responder IDs field.

 If the StatusCode parameter within the MLME-DMG-SBP.response primitive is set to SUCCESS, the DMG Number of Sensing Responders subfield within the DMG SBP Parameters shall be equal to the number of DMG sensing responders used in the DMG WLAN sensing procedure used by the DMG SBP responder to satisfy the DMG SBP request.